-- 1. Any external help while flying in navigation or thermal location is prohibited (see section 15.1 Penalties).
-This is to ensure as far as possible that the competition is between individual competitors, neither helped nor controlled by external aids. - 2.
-The organisation can broadcast pertinent information, such as wind conditions at goal, to all pilots.
+1. The organisation can broadcast pertinent information, such as wind conditions at goal, to all pilots.
 This is both to improve safety and to eliminate the value of such information passed to individual pilots to provide an unfair advantage.

 10 Take-off